DiuDiu777/RAPx-Book/src/appendix.a-safetyprop.md

 (TO FIX: This can be defined in a recursive form.)

-This is a conditional precondition for implementing the Send trait.
+This is a conditional precondition for implementing the Send trait (NOT SURE: Is it sufficient?).
 Since implementations of Send trait must not introduce concurrency issues, we do not define corresponding hazards.

-**psp-22: Sync(T)**

 Similar to Send(T), we can define the followin optional precondition for Sync(T):

+**psp-22: Sync(T, NoInteriorMut)**

 $$\forall field \in T,\ \text{interiormut}(field) = false$$

+The function interiormut(field) evaluates to trues if the type of the field is `Cell`, `RefCell`, or `UnsafeCell`.
+If the field is also a compound type, we should recursively evaluate each sub-field.

 (TO FIX: This should be changed to a recursive form.)